AequilibraE/aequilibrae/docs/source/validation_benchmarking/traffic_assignment.rst

 (64 threads) @ 3.7 GHz (memory use is trivial for these instances).

-On this machine, AequilibraE performed 1,000 iterations of Bi-conjugate Frank-Wolfe assignment on the Chicago Network in a little over 4 minutes, or a little less than 0.43s per iteration.
+On this machine, AequilibraE performed 1,000 iterations of biconjugate Frank-Wolfe assignment on the Chicago Network in a little over 4 minutes, or a little less than 0.43s per iteration.

 Compared with AequilibraE previous versions, we can notice a reasonable decrease